kchresfield/ivr-build-a-thon/README.md

 to learn more about the Pay verb and optional attributes, check out the Twilio documentation [here](https://www.twilio.com/docs/voice/twiml/pay).

+- [ ] Head back to the Studio Flow and enter the information from the newly created Stripe Connector.
+   - Select the acceptable card types
+   - Configure the postal and security code options
+   - Add the **unique name** of the payment gateway connector that was created
+   - For the carge amount, add the value {{flow.variables.price}}
+   - Select the currency to charge the payments

+- [ ] Connect the Success flow to a `Say/Play` widget that says, "Thank you for your payment of {{flow.variables.price}} for your {{flow.variables.item}} have a great day!"
+- [ ] Connect the error messages to a `Gather Input on Call` widget that says, "Sorry, there was an error processing your order, would you like me to connect you to an agent?", and add any logic thereafter.

 ------------- UNFINISHED CODE FOR USERS WHO DON'T WANT TO USE TWILIO FUNCTIONS ----------------